 Labor force participation rate definition

 The ratio between the labor force (all those currently employed or seeking work) and the nation’s total working-age population.
-It provides an indication of the size of the supply of labour available to engage in the production of goods and services, relative to the population at working age.
+It provides an indication of the size of the supply of labor available to engage in the production of goods and services, relative to the population at working age.

-The way we recruit people has changed dramatically, and labor force participation rate is one of the reasons for that.
+The way we recruit people has changed dramatically, and the labor force participation rate is one of the reasons for that.

-How to calculate labor force participation rate?
+How to calculate the labor force participation rate?